Quantum Information Science and Engineering Research at NSF

 - How do we prepare an effective and diverse workforce to participate in and lead further advancements in quantum science and engineering?

-- New!
-Dear Colleague Letter: Quantum Algorithm Challenge: NSF invites Research Concept Outlines (RCOs) for research ideas seeking to develop innovative quantum algorithms for many-body systems, develop novel algorithms that expand the applications of quantum computation, or propose new quantum-computing paradigms.
-RCOs should be submitted to QLQA@nsf.gov by April 15, 2020.
+- Dear Colleague Letter: Quantum Algorithm Challenge: NSF will invite proposals for research ideas seeking to develop innovative quantum algorithms for many-body systems, develop novel algorithms that expand the applications of quantum computation, or propose new quantum-computing paradigms.
+Please contact QLQA@nsf.gov with any questions.

 - Quantum Leap Challenge Institutes (QLCI): QLCI are large-scale interdisciplinary research projects that aim to advance the frontiers of quantum information science and engineering.
 Research at these Institutes will span the focus areas of quantum computation, quantum communication, quantum simulation and/or quantum sensing.
 Please contact QLCI@nsf.gov with any questions.